East End of London: Second World War

 The effect of the intensive bombing worried the authorities and Mass-Observation was deployed to gauge attitudes and provide policy suggestions, as before the war they had investigated local attitudes to anti-Semitism.
 The organisation noted that close family and friendship links within the East End were providing the population with a surprising resilience under fire.
 Propaganda was issued, reinforcing the image of the "brave chirpy Cockney".
 On the Sunday after the Blitz began, Winston Churchill himself toured the bombed areas of Stepney and Poplar.
 Anti-aircraft installations were built in public parks, such as Victoria Park and the Mudchute on the Isle of Dogs, and along the line of the Thames, as this was used by the aircraft to guide them to their target.

 The authorities were initially wary of opening the London Underground for shelter, fearing the effect on morale elsewhere in London and hampering normal operations.
 On 12 September, having suffered five days of heavy bombing, the people of the East End took the matter into their own hands and invaded Liverpool Street Station with pillows and blankets.
 The government relented and opened the partially completed Central line as a shelter.
 Many deep tube stations remained in use as shelters until the end of the war.
 Aerial mines were deployed on 19 September 1940.
 These exploded at roof top height, causing severe damage to buildings over a wider radius than the impact bombs.
-By now, the Port of London had sustained heavy damage with a third of its warehouses destroyed, and the West India and St Katherine Docks had been badly hit and put out of action.
-Bizarre events occurred when the River Lea burned with an eerie blue flame, caused by a hit on a gin factory at Three Mills, and the Thames itself burnt fiercely when Tate & Lyle's Silvertown sugar refinery was hit.
+By now, the Port of London had sustained heavy damage with a third of its warehouses destroyed, and the West India Docks and the St Katharine Docks had been badly hit and put out of action.
+Bizarre events occurred when the River Lea burned with a blue flame, caused by a hit on a gin factory at Three Mills, and the Thames itself burnt fiercely when Tate & Lyle's Silvertown sugar refinery was hit.